JiBrok/jibrok.github.io/_docs/time-in-status/user-help-info.md

 ## *Common* ##

 ### Time in status ###
-Функции для поиска задач по времени проведенном в статусах.
+Functions for searching issues by time spent in statuses.
-Эти функции, как правило, доступны всегда. Если нет, пожалуйста, обратитесь в администратору Jira.
+These functions are available by default.
+If not, please contact your Jira admin.

-* **issue in timeInStatus("statuses", "condition", "time")** - Найти задачи которые провели в статусах указанное время.
+* **issue in timeInStatus("statuses", "condition", "time")** - Find issues that spent the specified time in statuses.
     * Params:
     * statuses - name or id, Comma separated
-* **issue in timeInStatusByJql("jql", "statuses", "condition", "time")** - Найти задачи из jql запроса которые провели в статусах указанное время.
+* **issue in timeInStatusByJql("jql", "statuses", "condition", "time")** - Find issues from a jql request that spent the specified time in statuses.
     * Params:
     * jql - query for filter tasks
     * statuses - name or id, Comma separated
-* **issue in timeInStatusByJqlAndWorkCalendar("jql", "statuses", "condition", "time", "calendar")** - Найти задачи из jql запроса которые провели в статусах указанное рабочее время. Рабочее время будет рассчитанно по указанному календарю.
+* **issue in timeInStatusByJqlAndWorkCalendar("jql", "statuses", "condition", "time", "calendar")** - Find issues from a jql request that spent the specified working time in statuses.
+Working hours will be calculated according to the specified calendar.
     * Params:
     * jql - query for filter tasks
     * statuses - name or id, Comma separated